steadylearner/react-easy-markdown/README.md

 They use regex so you have to use it with caution and test for your .md file before you use them.

+If you want to use it for all files in directory, please refer to [convertdir.js].

 ### html and markdown

 ```js